Review Notes for the Deep Learning Course

 Advantages of RNN:

-• Has memory capability, can process and predict time series data.
+• Has memory function, can process and predict time series data.
 Disadvantages of RNN:

-• RNN’s parameter update speed is slow because backpropagation needs to wait for the output of the previous moment.
+• Parameter update speed is slow because backpropagation needs to wait for the output result of the previous moment.

-• RNN’s model capacity is small because the path of information propagation is short, making it difficult to capture long-term dependency information.
+• Model capacity is small because the information propagation path is short, making it difficult to capture long-term dependency information.
 Advantages of LSTM:

-• Can handle long sequence information because LSTM stores long-term dependency information in memory units, allowing for longer information propagation paths.
+• Can process long sequence information because LSTM stores long-term dependency information through memory cells, with a longer information propagation path.

-• LSTM has a larger model capacity because the memory unit stores long-term dependency information, allowing better capturing of sequence information.
+• Model capacity is large because long-term dependency information is stored in memory cells, better capturing sequence information.
 Disadvantages of LSTM:

-• Although LSTM can handle long sequences, its performance on shorter sequences is not as good as that of RNN.
+• Although LSTM can process long sequence information, performance is not as good as RNN when processing shorter sequences.

-The essence of the Gate Recurrent Unit is: the old does not go, the new does not come.
-The input and output gates are linked; when the input opens, the output closes and vice versa - each time replacing with fresh data.
+The spirit of Gate Recurrent Unit is: out with the old, in with the new.
+The input and output gates are linked, when the input is open, the output is closed, and vice versa, each time replacing with brand new data.

 image-20240229164727833 image-20240229164731623 image-20240229164736326